cesiztel/learning-roadmap/README.md

 # 👨‍🏫 Learning roadmap

 This is my software engineering learning roadmap.
-Here I will upload notes, code and roadmaps about all the things I am currently learning or I want to learn.
-This content repository is based on my own way of learning and my preferences.
+Here I will upload learning material, code exercises and experiments doing while learning.
+The content pushed is based on my own way of learning and my personal preferences.

-If you are interested in the material that I push here, take in consideration the following things:

-- I do not expect contributions directly to this learning repository, but if you want to contribute with notes, resources, add new programs, please feel free to create new PR's or fork the project and make your own roadmap thing out of it.
-- I am always open for discussions and suggestions, but due to this is really personal trip, I would like to experience myself and make my own mistake besides the opinions of other people.
-So, please do not get offended if I do not follow your suggestions.
+Please, take in account following aspects while checking the content:

 I think you can get benefit from this repository basically in two ways:
-- Fork/clone/download the project and create your own roadmap.
+- Direct contributions are not expected.
+If you want to contribute, consider the following ways: create new PR's or fork the project and make your own roadmap thing out of it.
-- Just visit all the resources that I will push on this repository.
+- Read the content, think about it yourself, experiment and finally put it in practice.

 # 💪 Learning techniques.

-Over the years I was thinking a lot about learning, reading about how to learn and techniques that could offer me a new ways of learning.
-Here I would like to share some of the techniques and thoughts that collected.
+Over the years I've been thinking and reading a lot about learning and how to learn.
+I would like to share some of the techniques that I collected.

-1. Start with why you really want to learn a new skill.
+1. Start with "why" you really want to learn a new skill.
+Some questions you can answer for yourself:
     - What am I curious about?
 And what would I like to understand better?
     - How would I like to challenge myself by learning something new?
     - What is important to me about learning X,Y,Z?